Unite to Remain

 Unite to Remain (Uno i Aros) was a campaign and electoral pact during the 2019 general election.
 It involved three parties that supported remaining in the European Union: the Liberal Democrats, the Green Party of England and Wales, and, in Wales, Plaid Cymru.
-Its stated goal was to avoid the spoiler effect and maximise the number of MPs elected who would oppose Brexit.
+Its stated goal was to avoid vote splitting and maximise the number of MPs elected who would oppose Brexit.

 In 49 constituencies in England and 11 in Wales, the pact led to only one of these parties standing a candidate.
 Of the 60 constituencies, 43 had Liberal Democrat candidates only, 10 had Green Party candidates only, and 7 had Plaid Cymru candidates only.
 The seats covered by the pact included some defended by a Unite to Remain party, as well as target seats held by the Conservative or Labour parties.

 Nine Unite to Remain candidates were elected (5 Liberal Democrats, 3 Plaid Cymru, 1 Green), which represented one gain and one loss compared to the 2017 general election results.